-Unlike other adblockers, Adblock Plus recognises importance of advertising to a free internet and works closely with advertisers in order to provide them with a better understanding of what users want when it comes to their online experience, encouraging more acceptable advertising.
-It was this message, which Spreckley was tasked with taking to the media.
+Unlike other adblockers, Adblock Plus recognises the importance of advertising to a free internet and works closely with advertisers in order to provide them with a better understanding of what users want when it comes to their online experience, encouraging more acceptable advertising.
+This was the message which Spreckley took to the media.

 By its very nature, adblocking is seen as a controversial subject – while the benefits are obvious to the user, communicating this to the press, the direct market adblocking is seen to take money away from, is a challenge in itself and therefore Spreckley encouraged Adblock Plus to take an open and transparent approach when speaking to the press.

 Over the course of a sustained two-year campaign, Spreckley has brought the issue of adblocking to the mainstream media with successful interviews in The Economist, Financial Times, BBC News and The Guardian, as well as trade titles such as Computer Active and The Register to name a few.

 While these briefings have been vital in reaffirming the message of balance and openness, Adblock Plus was looking to strike a balance between users and the advertising community.